Semafind/semadb/notes.md

+# Release Cycle

+1. Update `Dockerfile` to use latest Go version matching the test cases.
+2. Create a new release from Github with appropiate tag.
+3. Update staging / prod etc images to the latest version.

+# Snippets

 To restrict CPU to 0 and 1 run:

 ```bash
 taskset -c 0,1 go run ./
 ```

+# Misc

 Some tools and repos that might be useful: